Case Study · Anonymized profile

 The posture coming in.

 The Swiss holding ran a three-country operating shape.
 Group head office in German-speaking Switzerland, production in southern Germany, R&D in Austria.
 A multi-year CE pathway under EU MDR carried by an in-house regulatory affairs lead and a European notified-body relationship.
 Hospital-system installed base across Switzerland, Germany, Austria, and selected Benelux accounts.
-The principal voice on the home-market site was clinical-evidence-led and notified-body-careful.
+The owner/CEO voice on the home-market site was clinical-evidence-led and notified-body-careful.

 The rebuild stages.